wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/5-troubleshoot-data.md

 > [!div class="mx-imgBorder"]
 > [![Data sources on data lineage](../media/05-datasets-dataflows-lineage-view-3-ss.png)](../media/05-datasets-dataflows-lineage-view-3-ss.png#lightbox)

 Each of the above cards is a data source used in our workspace.
-This card tells you the type of data source (e.g. **Text/CSV**) and the gateway. **Gateway** tells us the source of our data.
+This card tells you the type of data source (for example, **Text/CSV**) and the gateway. **Gateway** tells us the source of our data.
 If we are connected to the data via an on-premises data gateway, this will tell you more information about the gateway.
 Additionally, double-clicking the card itself will you tell more details about the data source, such as the file path and the connection status.
-Selecting the bottom right icon on the card will highlight specifically the path from the data source to the destination, as seen in the following, which makes it more clear as to the exact path the data takes.
+Selecting the bottom-right icon on the card will highlight specifically the path from the data source to the destination, as seen in the following, which makes it clearer as to the exact path the data takes.

 > [!div class="mx-imgBorder"]
 > [![Highlighting a specific data source](../media/05-card-icon-detail-ssm.png)](../media/05-card-icon-detail-ssm.png#lightbox)